sivathedev/python-1/README.md

 # python-1
-Here is a Snippet of what i learnt in Coursera.
+Here is a Snippet of what i learnt in Coursera course on Google in IT